OpenAbility/Graphik/README.md

 ## Shaders
 Shaders are written in whatever language is native.
 Recommended method is to have a system to quickly substitute shaders whenever needed

+# Graphik.Audio
+Grahik.Audio is a system to play back sound through whatever backend the system may support.
+The library allows you to continuisly write a stream of floating point audio, and it is played back by whatever backend is in use.

+This means you have to bring your own mixer.

+## Heads-up
+Currently the only implementation of Graphik.Audio is for OpenAL, and it uses `AL_EXT_float32`, which only appears to be available if you have OpenAL Soft installed.
+This means that by default, it doesn't work on windows.